solana-labs/solana/book/src/api-reference/cli.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>    Securely recover a keypair using a seed phrase and optional passphrase [possible values: keypair]
+        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]
         --authorized-voter <PUBKEY>         Public key of the authorized voter (defaults to vote account) --authorized-withdrawer <PUBKEY>    Public key of the authorized withdrawer (defaults to cli config pubkey)